UmerIftikhar/Angular2_E-Commerce_App/README.md

-# Angular2_E-Commerce_App
+# Angular4_E-Commerce_App
-#Angular 2 Complement -E-Commerce App - Java, Spring, MySQL
+#Angular 4 -E-Commerce App - Java, Spring, MySQL
 ## Regarding the Application, the modules being developed in the Application are similar for all E-Commerce website.
 Those modules contains:

 - User Signup and Login